 Your Vote.
 Your Power!

+In California, Latinas are a driving force, making up about 20% of the state’s population and nearly 40% of all women.
 Rooted in community and care, Latinas bring lived experience and deep connections to their families and neighborhoods.
 That perspective fuels our commitment to show up, to vote, to organize, and to lead.

-This resource hub offers key deadlines, tools, and information to help you stay informed and activate your civic power in 2025 and beyond.
+Latinas’ growing electorate and collective voice remain central to advancing representation and opportunity for all, playing a pivotal role in shaping California’s future.
+This resource hub offers key deadlines, tools, and information to help you stay informed and activate your civic power in 2026 and beyond.

-General Election Resources for California Voters
+General CA Election Resources for California Voters

 Key Special Election Dates for the State of California